 As Indonesia attracts foreigners to move to Indonesia for work opportunities or to incorporate a company, there is a high chance that they have a spouse or child that they would want to bring with them.
-That is where the Dependant Visa comes in.
+That is where the Dependant Visa in Indonesia comes in.

 Before you can work in Indonesia, you will need a work visa so as to avoid being denied entry into the country.
 Once the work visa is secured, you may then proceed to utilise a dependent visa in order to bring any eligible family members to Indonesia.

-It should be noted that in most countries, the dependent visa can be used for different purposes.
+It should be noted that in most countries, the dependant visa can be used for different purposes.
 Some might choose to use it for purposes of employment while others may prefer to use it for leisure activities such as vacations.

 This means that one needs to ensure the visa belonging to the primary visa holder needs to be renewed occasionally so that it does not expire.
-After the dependent visa expires, an individual becomes liable to certain legal consequences.
+After the dependant visa expires, an individual becomes liable to certain legal consequences.